MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOContainerType.md

 ```
 In Example 1, the cmdlet asks for a confirmation on the remove action and on confirmation, deletes the trial container type

-Example 1 places the Container with the `ContainerId` `4f0af585-8dcc-0000-223d-661eb2c604a8` into the Recycle Bin.
+Example 1 places the container with the `ContainerId` `4f0af585-8dcc-0000-223d-661eb2c604a8` into the Recycle Bin.
 The Container will be permanently deleted from the Recycle Bin after 93 days unless the deleted Container is [restored](./Restore-SPODeletedContainer.md) before permanent deletion.

 ## PARAMETERS

 ### -ContainerTypeId

-This parameter specifies the ID of the containertype corresponding to the SharePoint Embedded application.
+This parameter specifies the ID of the container type corresponding to the SharePoint Embedded application.
 Use the 'Get-SPOContainertype' command to retrieve the ContainerTypeId.

 ```yaml
 Type: String